Explicit Wiretap Channel Codes via Source Coding, Universal Hashing, and Distribution Approximation, When the Channels' Statistics are Uncertain: Introduction

+The wiretap channel \cite{Wyner75} is a fundamental primitive to model eavesdropping at the physical layer~\cite{liang2009information,Bloch11}.
+Beyond theoretical results that characterize the secrecy capacity for this model, significant progress has been made in the development of explicit wiretap codes for Wyner's wiretap channel~\cite{Wyner75}.
+Specifically, coding schemes based on low-density parity-check codes, e.g.,~\cite{Thangaraj2007,Subramanian2011,Rathi2011}, polar codes, e.g.~\cite{Mahdavifar11,Sasoglu13,Andersson2013,Wei14,renes2013efficient,Gulcu14,chou2015polaritw}, and invertible extractors, e.g.,~\cite{hayashi2010construction,Bellare2012,tyagi2015universal}, have been successfully developed for Wyner's model~\cite{Wyner75} or some of its special cases.

-\item An assumption made by all the aforementionned models is that the channel statistics are perfectly known by the legitimate users.
-While this greatly simplifies the analysis of the models, this might not always be a relevant assumption if, for instance, there exists uncertainty, from the point of view of the legitimate users, about the physical location of the eavesdropper.
-To model such an uncertainty, several models assume that the channel statistics are known to belong to a given set of channel statistics without knowing to which specific element of the set they correspond.
-Such models include (i)~the compound wiretap channel~\cite{Liang09,bjelakovic2013secrecy}, where the channel statistics are known to be fixed for all the channel uses, and (ii) the arbitrarily varying wiretap channel~\cite{molavianjazi2009arbitrary,bjelakovic2013capacity}, where the channel statistics can change at each channel use.
-For both models, lower and upper bounds on the secrecy capacity have been derived in \cite{Liang09,bjelakovic2013secrecy} and \cite{molavianjazi2009arbitrary,bjelakovic2013capacity}.
-These bounds match under specific degradation properties of the channels, and multi-letter capacity results are also obtained in \cite{bjelakovic2013secrecy} and \cite{bjelakovic2013capacity}.
-However, for general channels, no single-letter capacity results are known for these two~models.
-To the best of our knowledge, there is no known constructive coding schemes for these~models. \end{itemize}
+An assumption made by all the above references is that the eavesdropper channel statistics are perfectly known by the legitimate users.
+To model uncertainty, several models have been introduced: Type~II models \cite{ozarow1984wire,goldfeld2016semantic,nafea2016new}, where the eavesdropper can learn an arbitrary and unknown part of the legitimate sender codeword, and models where the eavesdropper channel statistics are not perfectly known but only known to belong to a given set.
+These latter models are useful when the physical location of the eavesdropper is uncertain from the point of view of the legitimate users, and include compound models~\cite{Liang09,bjelakovic2013secrecy}, where the channel statistics are known to be fixed for all channel uses, and arbitrarily varying models~\cite{molavianjazi2009arbitrary,bjelakovic2013capacity}, where the channel statistics change at each channel use.